xamarin/docs-archive/recipes/cross-platform/game_development/sprite_color/README.md

 ---
-id:{a73f899c-42ac-49b2-93c4-a317ff38eb73}
+id: {a73f899c-42ac-49b2-93c4-a317ff38eb73}
-title:Coloring a CCSprite
+title: Coloring a CCSprite
-brief:How to use the CCSprite Color value to color sprites at runtime.
+brief: How to use the CCSprite Color value to color sprites at runtime.
 ---